raspberrypilearning/charting-champions/en/step_4.md

 ### Population sizes

-A file, called `pop.csv`, with data on the population of different countries is part of the starter project.
+A file, called `pop.csv`, with data on the population of different countries, is part of the starter project.
 Because the data in `pop.csv` is also made up of a text string and a number, you can re-use your code with only small changes.

 --- task ---